Harry Wingfield

 Within a few years, new lifestyles meant that Wingfield's images were looking out of date, so he modernised the illustrations in the 1970s.
 The children became scruffier, and the domestic settings changed, though the books never truly reflected the social changes of the period.

 Wingfield remained a freelance for most of his life and in 1989, Ladybird returned a catalogue of around 600 original pictures to him, some of which were sold at exhibition, but many of which he retained.
 He lived modestly, and after retirement continued to live in the house in Little Aston, near Walsall, where he had spent his working life as an artist.

 Exhibitions of Wingfield's pictures were held in Walsall in 2002 and 2003 and across the UK, organised by Ladybird enthusiasts including the writer Cressida Connolly.
 His works, along with the books, have increased in value in recent years as Ladybird books and their accompanying illustrations have become more fashionable and therefore more collectable.

 In late 2014, Ladybird books received major UK media coverage with the release of an iconic 'covers' collection to celebrate their 100th anniversary.
 Many of Harry Wingfield's illustrations were reproduced in the UK media as part of that announcement.

 In May 2018, a collection of Wingfield's works, owned by a former neighbour, were shown on the BBC Television programme Antiques Road Show.

+One of his famous books, Ladybird Book, featured an image of a woman with her brother and sister eating a breakfast and having tea which is featured in the Khong Guan biscuit can.